Chapter 7

 The majority of New Mexico bankruptcy filings are personal chapter 7s.
 My goals for your chapter 7 are to preserve your assets and get your debts dismissed.

-A business may also file bankruptcy to have the court liquidate assets and pay creditors.
+A business may also file chapter 7 bankruptcy.
+The business assets are surrendered to a court appointed official who will liquidate the assets and pay creditors.
 A business bankruptcy is usually accompanied by a personal bankruptcy.